When to Start a Sentence with a Conjunction

 He could have written: "He looked longingly out the window, and just then it occurred to him he was going to die."
 He would have written a perfectly parallel, correctly punctuated compound sentence, but it would be longer, slower, and weaker.

 Hemingway was the king of the strong declarative sentence.
-He often began with a conjuction.
+He often began with a conjunction.
 Shorter sentences maintain a faster pace.

 Note: If you begin a sentence with "but" or "and" don't place a comma after it.
 You won't need it.